Trollope91/Milestone-Project-One/README.md

 ## Home

-* Home is designed to display design skills and be an immediate introduction to mysel and the level of skill at which I currently operate.
+* Home is designed to display design skills and be an immediate introduction to myself and the level of skill at which I currently operate.

 ## About me